What is R?

 RStudio

 RStudio is an Integrated Development Environment (IDE) that makes writing and interacting with R code easier.
 You can download RStudio here.
-Note, RStudio does not contain R. You need to install R and RStudio.
+Note, RStudio does include R. You need to install R along with RStudio.
+The RStudio Team has created some useful manuals to learn R and RStudio.

 Citing R